-Description: Specifies the name of the log describing the vertical measurement error of the well path.
+Description: Specifies the name of the log describing the vertical positioning error of the well path.
 The uncertainty is the standard deviation.
 The units are determined by <z-unit>.
+If the uncertainty log in a well is missing the uncertainty is assumed to be zero.
+The positioning error is by default correlated.
+The default correlation can be modified using <variogram-distance> and <variogram>.

 Argument: A string.
+Default: Empty string.